yasser-sulaiman/qr_maker-with-kivy/README.md

 it only requires two inputs:

 * Link: the string we want to convert
-* Name of QR: what we want to save our qr as.
+* Name of QR: The name of the resulted QR code.